-In recent years, researchers have found that women with early-stage breast cancer who had the highest insulin levels were twice as likely to have their tumor metastasize, and three times as likely to die of breast cancer, as women whose insulin levels were the lowest.
-Choosing a whole-foods diet and staying fit can help reduce risks of breast cancer recurrence that can occur with elevated sugar and insulin levels.
-At the Block Center, we strongly advise patients combatting breast cancer, trying to prevent recurrence, or with high risk factors that call for focused breast cancer prevention efforts ask their doctor to routinely monitor their insulin and blood sugar levels, as well as their insulin-like growth factor (IGF-1).
+So, while weight isn't the primary factor at play here, choosing a whole-foods diet and staying fit can help reduce risk of breast cancer recurrence that can occur with elevated sugar and insulin levels.Healthy diets and controlled insulin levels can also improve survival rates in those diagnosed at early stages.
+At the Block Center, we strongly advise patients combatting breast cancer, trying to prevent recurrence, or with high risk factors that call for focused breast cancer prevention efforts ask their doctor to routinely monitor their insulin and blood sugar levels, as well as their insulin-like growth factor.

-We believe that careful, long-term monitoring is necessary to individualize therapeutic interventions for each patient.
+Careful, long-term monitoring is necessary to individualize therapeutic interventions for each patient.
 There are ways you can modify your diet to help prevent breast cancer or help avoid breast cancer recurrence that are appropriate for all of our patients.
 (The exception: women with a marked wasting syndrome or anorexic condition.)

 Eat a diet lower in fat, ideally no more than 18 percent of your daily caloric intake.
 Choose foods high in "good" fats – monounsaturated and omega-3 fats – from walnuts, flaxseed oil, and cold-water fish such as salmon; and omega-9 fatty acids that you can find in olives, olive oil, almonds and avocados.
 Though these contain healthier fats, they should all be consumed in limited quantities due to their relatively high fat content.

-Eat cruciferous vegetables, such as broccoli, bok choy, and brussels sprouts, which contain plant phytochemicals that can bind and lower blood estrogen levels while increasing the estrogen detoxification capacity of the liver.
+Eat cruciferous vegetables, such as broccoli, bok choy, and Brussels sprouts, which contain plant phytochemicals that can bind and lower blood estrogen levels while increasing the estrogen detoxification capacity of the liver.

 Ideally, however, a nutrition plan, along with whole plant supplements, should be individualized to your unique laboratory-tested needs.
 Talk with your doctor about these and other dietary strategies to reduce your risk of breast cancer recurrence.

 And you'll see personalized content just for you whenever you click the My Feed .